krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 between how we would model problems using the calculus and how we would typically model them using conventional techniques.

-By comparing and contrasting these approaches, we can better understand how this framework differs—and whether it brings any new benefits in a given context.
+By comparing and contrasting these approaches, we can better understand where it brings new benefits.

 #### Summary